Compare any two graphics cards:

 3DMark Fire Strike Graphics Score

-Power Usage and Theoretical BenchmarksMemory BandwidthBoth cards have the exact same memory bandwidth, so in theory they should have the same performance. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthBoth cards have the exact same memory bandwidth, so theoretically they should have identical performance. (explain)

-Texel RateThe Radeon R7 M260 will be quite a bit (approximately 49%) better at AF than the GeForce 820M. (explain)
+Texel RateThe Radeon R7 M260 should be much (approximately 49%) more effective at anisotropic filtering than the GeForce 820M. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Radeon R7 M260 is a better choice, by a large margin. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon R7 M260 is superior to the GeForce 820M, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison